Try a couple of these Air Fryer Baked Apples With Cinnamon Oat Stuffing and it will look like you slaved all day (when it only takes 40 minutes).

-1. Since you’re stuffing the apples, you need to make sure that they’ll stay nice and upright since the air fryer.
+- Since you’re stuffing the apples, you need to make sure that they’ll stay nice and upright in the air fryer.
 Most apples will stand up just fine on their own, but now and again, you’ll get apples that will tip over.

-If this is the case, make sure to slice off a very thin section at the bottom to give the apple a flat surface.
-However, make sure to keep the flesh still intact, as you don’t want the stuffing to fall out.
+If this is the case, make sure to slice off a very thin section at the bottom to give the apple a flat bottom surface.
+Don’t cut all the way through, as you don’t want the stuffing to fall out.

-6. If possible, use steel-cut oats instead of rolled or instant oats.
+- If possible, use steel-cut oats instead of rolled or instant oats.
 Steel-cut oats can soak up more juices and still be firm, but rolled or instant oats can turn mushy.
-You wouldn’t want to bite into an oatmeal-filled apple instead of an oat-stuffed apple, would you?

 Can I Make Other Things with My Air Fryer?

 Yes!
 Air fryers work well with other vegetables and fruits as long as they are starchy and have firm flesh.